 News & Events

-On Wednesday, December 4, 2024, at 7:30pm Sam will be reading his poems as part of the Literary Café at the Center For Inquiry, 1310 Sweet Home Road, Amherst.
+On Wednesday, April 2, at 7:30pm Sam will be reading his poems as part of the Literary Café at the Center For Inquiry, 1310 Sweet Home Road, Amherst.
 Also reading will be Charles Case.
+This is the reading that was canceled in December due to weather.

 • BBC Radio Features the Calamus Project